An urban street scene of the area around St Martin's Church and the Bull Ring in Birmingham.

 Part of the Heritage Counts series.
 5 minute read.

-Many changes to the historic environment are controlled via the planning system.
-The 'Planning Statistics' theme brings together key local and regional statistics about the performance of the planning system, including time-series figures for listed building consents, consents affecting registered parks and gardens, and scheduled monument consents.
+The 'Planning Statistics' theme brings together key local and regional statistics about the planning system's performance, including time-series figures for listed building consents, consents affecting registered parks and gardens, and scheduled monument consents.

 Listed building consent